Client Avoids Hiring Disaster – Background Investigation Reveals Smoke, and then Fire – E-Newsletter Article

 Although acknowledging TIN findings as derogatory and potentially troubling, this professionally qualified candidate remained in consideration for this important, risk-oriented, position for hire.
 Progressing to the next step in the vetting process, TIN scheduled a ten (10) panel drug test for this potential employee.
 The results of this drug test would determine our client’s willingness to extend – or not extend – an employment offer to this candidate.

 The results of the drug test were surprising.
-Through pre-test physical screening, we discovered that our Subject of investigation had either a form of synthetic urine or somebody else’s urine hidden in a bottle within one of his socks.
+Through pre-test physical screening, we discovered that the Subject of our investigation had either a form of synthetic urine or somebody else’s urine hidden in a bottle within one of his socks.
 When pre-employment testing is administered by drug labs, this level of physical screening is rarely, if ever conducted.

 Not expecting that this level of screening would be part of TIN’s due diligence, our finding produced a “disqualified to test” and “no-hire” result for a candidate that was initially perceived as a good hire.